For SellersSeller Guide

 • Real Estate Value: Many funeral homes and cemeteries own significant real estate assets, which can provide additional value and collateral for financing.

-Fortune magazine estimated in 2022 that private equity-backed firms owned approximately 5% of the overall funeral home market, a figure that is steadily increasing [4].
+Private equity-backed firms now own a notable percentage of the overall funeral home market, a figure that is steadily increasing [4].
 This influx of institutional capital has intensified competition for quality assets, contributing to robust valuations for well-positioned businesses.
 PE firms typically seek businesses with strong management teams, clear growth trajectories, and demonstrable operational excellence, viewing the death care sector as a long-term, attractive investment.
+Accessing these buyers often requires a sophisticated, off-market approach, bypassing traditional broker-led auctions that can compress returns.

 Valuation Drivers: Understanding What Buyers Pay For